I seldom feel like a pioneer, but in one way I am.

-The same company makes Dragon Dictate for the Mac (after acquiring MacSpeech in 2010).
+The same company makes Dragon Dictate for Mac (after it acquired MacSpeech in 2010).

 I’ve used both Windows and Mac versions for years, and they’re both superb.

-You don’t have to save many hours to earn a payback on that small investment.
+I recommend the full version.
+You don’t have to save many hours to earn back that investment.

 And believe me, you will save hours with it.